Sage-Bionetworks/schematic/README.md

 ## Introduction

 SCHEMATIC is an acronym for _Schema Engine for Manifest Ingress and Curation_.
-The Python based infrastructure provides a _novel_ schema-based, data ingress ecosystem, that is meant to streamline the process of metadata annotation and validation for various data contributors.
+The Python based infrastructure provides a _novel_ schema-based, data ingress ecosystem, that is meant to streamline the process of dataset annotation, metadata validation and submission to an asset store for various data contributors.

 ## Installation Requirements and Pre-requisites